-Duration: 54 months starting 2th Quarter of Year 1 of PECSME implementation
+Duration: 54 months starting 2nd Quarter of Year 1 of PECSME implementation

-Direct Supervisor: ExpertTechnology DemonstrationProject Manager
+Direct Supervisor: Task Expert on Technology Demonstration

 Purpose of Sub-Contract

-The purpose of the Sub-contract on is to provide technical assistance to implementation of 50 EC&EE investment projects in food processing.
+The purpose of the Sub-contract on Provision of Technical Assistance to 50 EC&EE Projects in Food-Processing Sector is to provide technical assistance to implementation of 50 EC&EE investment projects in food processing.
 The subcontractor shall coordinate all its activities with ECCs and DOSTs in 10 provinces.

 Scope of Work

-Conduct of comprehensive techno-economic feasibility analyses of protential EC&EE investment projects in food-processing sector including: review of previous feasibility studies, as well as those during the PDF-B exrcise and conduct of new ones if needed;
+Conduct of comprehensive techno-economic feasibility analyses of potential EC&EE investment projects in food-processing sector including: review of previous feasibility studies, as well as those during the PDF-B exercise and conduct of new ones if needed;

 Carry out reviewing, establishing and documenting appropriate criteria for selection and evaluation of demonstration project requirements;